 Connection to the NBN is optional and prices are always changing with multiple providers servicing the area.
-The NBN cabling throughout stage 1 is already in place ready for connection and it is Fibre to the Premises.
-The same will be available in stage 2.
+The NBN cabling is in place across Stages 1 & 2, ready for connection, and is Fibre to the Premises.

 Q: Will I be able to get a bank loan to purchase a lot (or house)?